Our knowledge of orthopaedics. Your best health.

 Anatomy

-The brachial plexus is formed as the nerves to the arm, hand, and fingers pass from the spinal cord, between the bones of the neck (vertebrae) and go into the arm.
-Along the side of neck, near the shoulder, these nerves merge together.
-From there, they branch out to form a "highway system," or "plexus," of nerves.
+The brachial plexus is formed as the nerves to the arm, hand, and fingers pass from the spinal cord, between the bones of the neck (vertebrae), and into the arm.

 Brachial plexus